malcolm-kee/react-ecomm-site/README.md

 ## Backend API

 The backend API that supports this site is a NestJS application.
-Its API is available [here](backend-api) and its repo [here](backend-api-repo).
+Its API is available [here][backend-api] and its repo [here][backend-api-repo].

 Its database will refresh everytime Heroku restart it, so usually you can get a clean state to test this site.